 Albion J. Fitzgerald has served as a member of our board of directors since May 2014 and was appointed as chairman in July 2014.
-Mr. Fitzgerald previously served as chief executive officer and chairman of the board of directors of ManagelQ, Inc., a provider of global cloud IT systems management solutions.
-Mr. Fitzgerald was appointed as a director of ManagelQ in 2007, and served as strategic consultant to the company from 2007 until April 2012, and as chief executive officer and chairman of the board of directors from April 2012 until ManagelQ, Inc. was acquired by Red Hat, Inc. in December 2012.
+Mr. Fitzgerald previously served as chief executive officer and chairman of the board of directors of ManageIQ, Inc., a provider of global cloud IT systems management solutions.
+Mr. Fitzgerald was appointed as a director of ManageIQ in 2007, and served as strategic consultant to the company from 2007 until April 2012, and as chief executive officer and chairman of the board of directors from April 2012 until ManageIQ, Inc. was acquired by Red Hat, Inc. in December 2012.
 In 1992 Mr. Fitzgerald co-founded Novadigm, Inc. (NASDAQ: NVDM), an international provider of IT systems management solutions to Fortune 500 companies and government agencies with customers in 26 countries.
-He served as its chairman and chief technology officer from 1992 and chief executive officer from 1995 until its acquisition by Hewlett Packard in 2004.
-Prior to Novadigm, Mr. Fitzgerald founded and served as chief executive officer of Telemetrix, Inc., a provider of enterprise IT systems and network management solutions.
+He served as its chairman and chief technology officer from 1992 and chief executive officer of Telemetrix, Inc., a provider of enterprise IT systems and network management solutions.
 From 1980 to 1989, Mr. Fitzgerald was a strategic technology consultant to New York University responsible for architecting, building and managing the university's computer center and campus-wide multi-media network.
 Mr. Fitzgerald began his technology career at IBM in 1966.
 Our board of directors believes that Mr. Fitzgerald's extensive experience in founding, funding and building emerging technology companies, the depth of his technology and business expertise, and his relevant experience as a director and officer of a publicly-traded enterprise software company make him a valuable contributor to our board of directors.